Update: The latest and greatest on this project, including source files, can be seen at the publication link here and at osf.io/s74hg.

 The chart below displays ridiculously good results as given in the usual AI industry way: the error rates for predictions for the 20% test group by DeepNet (in green) is dramatically smaller than other standard methods of prediction, in gray, which are based on the mean (average) rate of the training data or an approach assuming random chance.
 Moreover, the strong R-squared suggests good correlation of predicted misspelling rates to actual values only for the astronomical data of the DeepNet.

-Please let me know what is up, and please reference this post if you use the data set.
+Please let me know what you find, and please reference this post if you use the dataset.

 * For an instructable on exactly how I did this, see here.
 Note that a linear split was used.